-Using this important EU legislation now will raise awareness of its value as we move towards the end of Brexit transition, which could help challenge any plans to water down these protections.
+Using this important EU legislation now will raise awareness of its value as post Brexit moves could challenge or water down these protections.

 Good campaigns in which everyone works together – swimmers and other river users, conservationists, authorities, water companies and those monitoring the water, landowners and farmers, local politicians and the local community – could lead to understanding each other better and achieving our common aims.

 Campaigns could lead to more people getting involved in valuing and caring for their rivers and environment, and a focus on swimmers could put them centre stage in access to rivers.